esa-prl/control-coupled_control/README.md

 coupled_control
 =============
-Control of the manipulator speed commands based on
+Control of the rover and arm motion commands